 It was just one of the weeks where everything feels heavy and so I numbed the pain with social media.
 The worst I felt the more time I spent online.
 The more I spent online the worst I felt.
 A vicious circle going round and round.

 I knew I had to do something.
 I made the drastic decision to take a week off unplanned.
 In the scheme of things, that probably doesn’t sound drastic.
-When you’re a blogger and your career feels like it weighs on your presence online it certainly feels that way, especially if you’re quite addicted to social media.
+When you’re a blogger and your career feels as it weighs on your presence online it certainly feels that way, especially if you’re quite addicted to social media.

 I didn’t know how I was gonna pull it off, wouldn’t my stats suffer massively if I did?
 It doesn’t sound a big deal, but it’s my career, after all, so to me, that was a big deal.
 I knew that in my current frame of mind it was necessary, but the timing was less than ideal.
 In fact, the timing sucked.